 By Madison Hanscom, PhD

-Researchers collected data from over a thousand adults in US to get a sense of what factors were associated with an individual having greater psychological resilience during the first few weeks of the COVID-19 lockdown (Kilgore, Taylor, Cloonan, & Dailey, 2020).
+Researchers collected data from over a thousand adults in the U.S. to get a sense of what factors were associated with an individual having greater psychological resilience during the first few weeks of the COVID-19 lockdown (Kilgore, Taylor, Cloonan, & Dailey, 2020).
 They defined resilience as the ability to withstand setbacks, adapt positively, and bounce back from adversity.
-Although there are a great deal of factors related to resiliency.
+There are a great deal of factors related to resiliency.

 The researchers found the following factors to be significantly associated with greater resilience during the COVID-19 lockdown: